ooples/pine_script_docs/source/essential/Alerts.rst

 - When an alert is created in the charts UI, TradingView saves a mirror image of the script and its inputs, along with the chart’s main symbol and timeframe to run the alert on its servers.
 Subsequent changes to your script's inputs or the chart will thus not affect running alerts previously created from them.
-  If you want any changes to your context to be reflected in a running alert’s behavior, you will need to either delete the alert and create a new one in the new context, or modify the alert.
+  If you want any changes to your context to be reflected in a running alert’s behavior, you will need to delete the alert and create a new one in the new context.

 Background